The Montego Bay Chamber of Commerce and Industry’s Expo takes place at the Montego Bay Convention Centre in Rose Hall, St. James mid October annually.

 Lots to do for the kids and music by local bands with some cultural entertainment thrown in.
 A great experience for the whole family – don’t miss it.

-6 July 2014 - Little Ochie's Seafood Carnival, Alligator Pond - 6am to 5pm
+July - Little Ochie's Seafood Carnival, Alligator Pond -

 A day of fun and great seafood to satisfy your cravings with music to get your toes tapping on Jamaica's south coast.